 Options: editor, author.

-This set the image quality when uploading images as content in Mura.
+This sets the image quality when uploading images as content in Mura.
 For example, images associated with specific content and image galleries.
-Does not apply to any images uploaed via the WYSIWYG editor.
+This setting does not apply to any images uploaded via the WYSIWYG editor.

 Description: When mode is set to "staging", this and the following settings define where to deploy content.